T. A. Barron: Biography

 To support the experience of Rhodes Scholars at Oxford, he created the Travel Program for Environmental Stewardship, which enables young leaders from around the world to visit inspiring wilderness regions like Patagonia.
-In addition, he supports the Elizabeth Kiss Fund for Character, Service, and Leadership, which he named in honor of the CEO of the Rhodes Trust, to organize in-depth retreats for Rhodes Scholars.
+In addition, he supported the program for character, service, and leadership for Rhodes Scholars.

-At Princeton University Barron created the Barron Family Fund for Innovations in Environmental Studies which assists faculty and students involved in the environment and humanities, as well as the Prize for Environmental Leadership given to students who demonstrate outstanding initiative in environmental issues.
+At Princeton University, where he served as a Trustee, Barron created the Barron Family Fund for Innovations in Environmental Studies, which assists faculty and students involved in the environment and humanities, as well as the Prize for Environmental Leadership given to students who demonstrate outstanding initiative in environmental issues.
 All this builds on Barron's work decades earlier to help found the High Meadows Environmental Institute.
 He and his wife also created the Thomas A. and Currie C. Barron Family Biodiversity Research Fund which supports research to protect different species and ecosystems.
 In addition, he created the Henry David Thoreau Freshman Seminar in Environmental Writing.

 Beyond his support of the Rhodes Scholarships and Princeton, T. A. Barron has worked to advance education and environmental protection.
 At World Wildlife Fund, he helped to establish the Boundless fellowship program, a global program to support young environmental leaders.
 He created scholarships for environmental law at Harvard University, as well as scholarships for students in environmental studies at University of California Santa Barbara.
 He also created scholarships for creative writing at Vermont College of Fine Arts and at Hamline University, and an internship for the conservation of ancient manuscripts at Oxford University's Bodleian Library.
 In addition, he founded the Youth in Wilderness program at The Wilderness Society, as well as the organization's scholarships for graduate students working to advance the cause of conservation.
 Recently, The Wilderness Society honored him with the Robert Marshall Award, its highest award given to citizens active in conservation.